-Philanthropic Financial Management
+Philanthropic Financial Management in Maryland

 As assets accumulate, you are granted the luxury of giving back to the community.
 We encourage philanthropy and our clients have embraced the idea of charitable giving.
 Creating and maintaining a philanthropic endeavor can be complex.
 Different donation options, including donor advised funds and private foundations, have different benefits, all which should be considered prior to implementation.
 Whether you’re looking to increase your tax deductions or need assistance developing a philanthropic endeavor, our trained financial specialists are committed to exceeding your expectations.

 Geier Asset Management has the ability to help you understand your options and assist with your philanthropic giving plans.